LukeBrummett/Life-Ops/docs/Project Overview.md

 - ADHOC (no automatic scheduling, trigger-only)

 **REQ-7**: The system SHALL implement slide-forward persistence where:
-- Overdue tasks remain in Today view until completed or skipped
+- Tasks with overdueBehavior="POSTPONE" remain in Today view, sliding forward day-by-day until completed or manually skipped
+- Tasks with overdueBehavior="SKIP_TO_NEXT" automatically advance to their next scheduled occurrence when the day changes without completion
-- Slide state is visually indicated (isSlid flag)
+- Overdue state is visually indicated (different color/icon)
 - No penalties or streak breaks for missed tasks
+- Default behavior is POSTPONE for backward compatibility

 **REQ-8**: The system SHALL support two skip behaviors:
 - **Skip**: Push task to next day only (temporary postponement)